OCA/l10n-argentina/README.md

 <!-- /!\ do not modify above this line -->

-# Odoo localization for Argentina
+# Official Odoo Community Localization for Argentina

-Odoo localization for Argentina / Localizacion de odoo para Argentina
+Localizacion oficial de Odoo Community para Argentina

 <!-- /!\ do not modify below this line -->